How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

 What is Releasing the Golf Club?

 As you swing a golf club back, the clubface opens; when you swing through impact, the clubface squares up, and as you move past the ball, the clubface closes.
-This is the release of the club; it’s the opening and closing of the clubface at the proper time to hit a straight golf shot.
+This is the club’s release; it’s the opening and closing of the clubface at the proper time to hit a straight golf shot.

 The release is a difficult concept to think about consciously; it has to be more of a feeling to master it.